VanessaEvo/ai-prompt-builder/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are very welcome!
 Here's how you can help:

 1. **Fork the repository**
 2. **Create a feature branch** (`git checkout -b feature/amazing-feature`)